mahdi-zafarmand/LSWL/README.md

 ```
 --strength_type   '1': strengths between [-1,+1] and '2': strengths between [0,1].
 Default is '2'.
 --network         The address of the network in form of edge list.
 No default value.
 --timeout         The maximum time in which LSWL can retreive the community.
-Default is 2.
+Default is 0.1 second.
 --output          The address of the file to store the results.
 Default is './community.dat'.

 for [lswl_offline.py] and [lswl_online.py]: